Bhornpat/crypto-exchange-system/README.md

 ```
 npx sequelize-cli db:migrate:undo:all
 ```
->Use this if you want to reset the database to start over*. *⚠️ Be careful!
+>Use this if you want to reset the database to start over *⚠️ Be careful!
 It will destroy the structure of all tables